SnowflakePowered/chd-rs/README.md

 }
 ```

-A similar API exists for metadata in `ChdFile::metadata`.
+A similar API exists for metadata in `Chd::metadata`.

 ### Verifying Hunk Checksums